peteash10/art.peteashton.com/Gantt.md

 Time runs along the top, activities down the side.
 Some projects are ongoing, hence the long line.
 Others only last a day or so.
 Everything is rounded up to the nearest month.

-I like this method of showing activity over time and will develop it further.
+I like this method of showing activity over time and hope to develop it further.